Mian Channu: Population

-Economy
+omy

 The city is one of the major contributor to agricultural production.
 Cotton, wheat, and mangoes are the major agricultural products.
 Major crops of the town are wheat, grain, peas, barley are the important crops of Rabi season, while Kharif crops are cotton, sugarcane, jawar, bajra, oil seeds which are shipped by rail and road to other parts of the country.

 The city is also known for their local specialty, Khushi Barfi (خوشی کی برفی), which is a milk-based sweet with a fudge-like consistency.